w3c/wot-thing-description/planning/work-items/analysis/analysis-data-mapping.md

 2. Mapping to non-JSON Payloads

-Note: this includes plain text, xml etc. but not image and video formats, not binary data like modbus data Note 2: Adapt it to bring nuance on the complexity of the payload format.
+Note: this includes plain text, XML etc. but not image and video formats, not binary data like modbus data Note 2: Adapt it to bring nuance on the complexity of the payload format.
 XML has more "features" that JSON, CSV has other concepts.
 Note 3: For the potential solution, we want the transformation to JSON Schema understandable format for the implementer to understand.
 Note 4: Do we prescribe a transformation, CSVs must look like `[[col1value, col2value, ...],[col1value, col2value, ...]]` or `[ {col1Name:col1Value}, {col2Name:col2Value}` or do we let the TD desinger choose or we let the consumer application choose, thus no need transform but give meaning of the columns.